andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5c.
 The Burgomaster’s Mansion
 <span class="citation"><em>This scene takes place in Chapter 3: Area E4.</em></span>

 This area is largely as described in <span class="citation">Burgomaster’s Mansion (p.
 44)</span>.
 However, Kolyan’s corpse still bears the wounds that killed him: a deep gash on his forehead, and multiple lacerations across his chest.
-Additionally, Ireena wears a thick red scarf to cover the marks of Strahd’s teeth on her neck.
-(It was knitted for her by her late mother, Korina, who died of illness fourteen years ago.)
+Additionally, Iván wears a thick red scarf to cover the marks of Strahd’s teeth on his neck.
+(It was knitted for him by his late mother, Korina, who died of illness fourteen years ago.)

-When the players arrive, Ismark directs them to knock on the door to "let Ireena know they're here."
+When the players arrive, Ismark directs them to knock on the door to "let Iván know they're here."
 If they do, the following events then occur:

 * The players hear the sound of footsteps approaching from the far side of the door.
-* A small peephole on the door opens, allowing a woman's eye to peer through.
+* A small peephole on the door opens, allowing a man's eye to peer through.
 * The peephole closes, and the players can hear someone unlocking a trio of locks.
-* The door opens, revealing Ireena Kolyana on the opposite side.
-"Guests, Ismark?" she asks, raising an eyebrow.
+* The door opens, revealing Iván Kolyanovich on the opposite side.
+"Guests, Ismark?" he asks, raising an eyebrow.

 > [!lore] **The Peephole**
-> Like most homes in Barovia, Ireena and Ismark's front door is fitted with a peephole that allows them to identify visitors before opening the door.
+> Like most homes in Barovia, Iván and Ismark's front door is fitted with a peephole that allows them to identify visitors before opening the door.
 Barovian peepholes, however, are built internally like periscopes, with a pair of hidden tiny mirrors that bounce light to reach the viewer's eye—and thereby omit any vampires, whose reflections won't appear.
 (The toymaker Gadof Blinsky, of [[Arc F - The Missing Vistana#F1.
 Blinsky Toys|Blinsky Toys]] in Vallaki, can share that these peepholes were first invented by the legendary inventor, Fritz von Weerg.)

-> [!profile]+ **Profile: Ireena Kolyana**
+> [!profile]+ **Profile: Iván Kolyanovich**
 >
 > **Roleplaying Information**
-> ***Resonance.*** Ireena should inspire flattery with her genuine interest in the players' goals and interests, sympathy for her sense of guilt and fear of Strahd, endearment for her determination to continue moving forward, and gratitude for her efforts to help the players succeed.
+> ***Resonance.*** Iván should inspire flattery with his genuine interest in the players' goals and interests, sympathy for his sense of guilt and fear of Strahd, endearment for his determination to continue moving forward, and gratitude for his efforts to help the players succeed.
 >
-> ***Emotions.*** Ireena most often feels curious, thoughtful, melancholy, guilty, stubborn, joyful, determined, defiant, and anxious.
+> ***Emotions.*** Iván most often feels curious, thoughtful, melancholy, guilty, stubborn, joyful, determined, defiant, and anxious.
 >
-> ***Motivations.*** Ireena wants to keep her fellow Barovians and Ismark safe, honor her parents' memory, learn new stories, and one day explore distant lands.
+> ***Motivations.*** Iván wants to keep his fellow Barovians and Ismark safe, honor his parents' memory, learn new stories, and one day explore distant lands.
 >
-> ***Inspirations.*** When playing Ireena, channel Belle (Beauty and the Beast), Elizabeth Swann (Pirates of the Caribbean), Eowyn (Lord of the Rings), Hermione Granger (Harry Potter), and Katniss Everdeen (The Hunger Games).
+> ***Inspirations.*** When playing Iván, channel Belle (Beauty and the Beast), Elizabeth Swann (Pirates of the Caribbean), Eowyn (Lord of the Rings), Hermione Granger (Harry Potter), and Katniss Everdeen (The Hunger Games).
 >
 > **Character Information**
-> ***Persona.*** To the world, Ireena is a compassionate, curious, yet stubborn young noblewoman.
-To those she trusts, Ireena is an anxious, yet determined young woman who dreams of freedom and adventure.
-Deep down, Ireena wonders whether giving herself up to Strahd would be the best way to protect those she loves.
+> ***Persona.*** To the world, Iván is a compassionate, curious, yet stubborn young nobleman.
+To those he trusts, Iván is an anxious, yet determined young man who dreams of freedom and adventure.
+Deep down, Iván wonders whether giving himself up to Strahd would be the best way to protect those he loves.
 >
-> ***Morale.*** In a fight, Ireena will always turn to words before a sword.
-If necessary to defend herself, though, she'll draw her rapier—reluctantly, if protecting herself, and proudly, if protecting another.
+> ***Morale.*** In a fight, Iván will always turn to words before a sword.
+If necessary to defend himself, though, he'll draw his rapier—reluctantly, if protecting himself, and proudly, if protecting another.
 >
-> ***Relationships.*** Ireena is the (knowing) adopted sister of Ismark Kolyanovich, the (unknowing) sister of Izek Strazni, and the (unknowing) reincarnation of Tatyana Federovna.
+> ***Relationships.*** Iván is the (knowing) adopted brother of Ismark Kolyanovich, the (unknowing) brother of Izek Strazni, and the (unknowing) reincarnation of Tatyana Federovna.
 ### The Argument
-[[Non-Player Characters#Ireena Kolyana|Ireena]] is surprised to see the players and assumes them at first to be merely travelers.
-If [[Non-Player Characters#Ismark Kolyanovich|Ismark]] informs her that they are to escort her to Vallaki, however, Ireena asks the players to excuse them and has a brief conversation with Ismark in private.
+[[Non-Player Characters#Iván Kolyanovich|Iván]] is surprised to see the players and assumes them at first to be merely travelers.
+If [[Non-Player Characters#Ismark Kolyanovich|Ismark]] informs his that they are to escort his to Vallaki, however, Iván asks the players to excuse them and has a brief conversation with Ismark in private.

 The entire conversation takes no more than five minutes.
-If the players do not choose to listen in, they are free to wander around the manor, talk amongst themselves, or simply wait for Ireena and Ismark to finish.
+If the players do not choose to listen in, they are free to wander around the manor, talk amongst themselves, or simply wait for Iván and Ismark to finish.

 The players can eavesdrop on this conversation with a successful DC 13 Dexterity (Stealth) check or a successful DC 15 Wisdom (Perception) check.
 Read:

 <div class="description">
 <p>The murmurs from the next room are largely indistinct, obscured by the low groans of the old house's timbers.
 As you strain your ears, however, the siblings' words come slowly into focus.</p>
-<p>Ireena's voice, sharp with indignation, pierces the silence.
+<p>Iván's voice, sharp with indignation, pierces the silence.
 "You had no right, Ismark.
 You can't just decide to send me away, like I'm some kind of inconvenience!
-I'm Father's child as much as you, and our people need me to rebuild.
+I'm Father's son as much as you, and our people need me to rebuild.
 You need me too!"</p>
 <p>Ismark's reply is measured, though laced with an unmistakable note of worry.
 "The Devil still has his sights set on you—and even if we don't believe the legend about women with red hair, others might.
 Barovia just isn't safe for you anymore."</p>
 <p>A snort of defiance echoes from the other side of the thin wooden partition.
 "I am no coward, Ismark, and I will not abandon our friends and neighbors in their hour of need."</p>
 <p>There's a pause.
 Then, Ismark says, quietly, "Gertruda left the village last night.
 Alone."</p>
-<p>You hear a ragged breath from Ireena's direction. "<em>Why?</em>"</p>
+<p>You hear a ragged breath from Iván's direction. "<em>Why?</em>"</p>
 <p>"Her mother thinks she went to Vallaki," Ismark murmurs.
 "I don't know if she went for help, or to be away from the village—but the people here aren't the only ones who need your help."</p>
 <p>There's a long, suffering silence.
 Then—</p>
 <p>Ismark seems to hesitate, his words slightly fumbled.
 "I'm not asking you to abandon them.
 But there are others who need your help.
 Think about our neighbors who fled for Vallaki.
 They need guidance, advocacy—and perhaps a leader to bring them home one day."</p>
 <p>There is a long pause.
-Ireena's voice is low when she finally speaks—barely even audible.
+Iván's voice is low when he finally speaks—barely even audible.
 "I still don't like it."</p>
 <p>Ismark's response is quiet.
 "It's your choice.
 I can't take that away from you.
 But after losing Father, I can't . . .
 I can't bear the thought of losing you too."</p>
 <p>The silence that follows is palpable, weighted with unspoken emotions.
-Finally, Ireena's voice breaks it, fragile and quiet.
+Finally, Iván's voice breaks it, fragile and quiet.
 "I will go.
 If only for you.
 And only if we bury Father first—together."</p>
 </div>

-Ismark and Ireena emerge a few moments later.
+Ismark and Iván emerge a few moments later.
 A player with a passive Wisdom (Insight) score of 12 or more notices that both have blotchy, red eyes, as if from crying.

-[[Non-Player Characters#Ismark Kolyanovich|Ismark]] then asks the players if they will assist him and Ireena in transporting their father’s remains to the local church shortly before daybreak the following morning, so that he can be buried at dawn, as the faith of the Morninglord requires, before they depart.
-(Ireena will not willingly leave Barovia before this is done.)
-If they agree, Ireena and Ismark are both vocally grateful.
+[[Non-Player Characters#Ismark Kolyanovich|Ismark]] then asks the players if they will assist him and Iván in transporting their father’s remains to the local church shortly before daybreak the following morning, so that he can be buried at dawn, as the faith of the Morninglord requires, before they depart.
+(Iván will not willingly leave Barovia before this is done.)
+If they agree, Iván and Ismark are both vocally grateful.
 ### Settling In
 [[Non-Player Characters#Ismark Kolyanovich|Ismark]] soon departs to gather a search party to locate Gertruda—one that he clearly fears will be in vain.
-As he does, [[Non-Player Characters#Ireena Kolyana|Ireena]] offers to help the players get settled in, setting them up in the mansion's two guest bedrooms and providing them with basic supplies.
+As he does, [[Non-Player Characters#Iván Kolyanovich|Iván]] offers to help the players get settled in, setting them up in the mansion's two guest bedrooms and providing them with basic supplies.

-If the players are looking to purchase additional supplies, Ireena offers them directions to Bildrath’s Mercantile, but warns them not to mention Ismark's name.
-If the players ask her why Ismark is called "the Lesser," Ireena winces, and can share the following information:
+If the players are looking to purchase additional supplies, Iván offers them directions to Bildrath’s Mercantile, but warns them not to mention Ismark's name.
+If the players ask his why Ismark is called "the Lesser," Iván winces, and can share the following information:

 * When Strahd's dusk elf servant—a cruel-looking man named Rahadin—delivered his warning three months ago, many Barovians were prepared to flee the village for Vallaki.
 * Ismark, however, delivered a thundering and inspiring speech, invoking the memory of Lugdana and Ismark the Great to encourage them to stay and fight for their homes.
 Most did so.
 * In the aftermath of Strahd's siege, many who had lost homes or loved ones in the battle blamed Ismark, who they felt had led them astray with his foolish fantasies of heroism and valor.
 They now call him "Ismark the Lesser" in mockery of his ancestry.
 * No one feels more guilty or ashamed than Ismark himself, who has taken the weight of every death incurred in the siege on his own shoulders—and the weight of the rebuilding that followed.

-If the players ask about Doru's rebellion, Ireena can share the following information:
+If the players ask about Doru's rebellion, Iván can share the following information:

 * Doru was a friend of theirs, and the son of the village priest Father Donavich.
 He was a bright and cheery young man, with a sunny disposition and a zeal for everything he did.
 * Just over three months ago, without warning, Doru announced a crusade against Castle Ravenloft, which he proclaimed would free Barovia from the mists and return sunlight to the valley.
-Over two dozen young Barovians accompanied him, as well as a scholar from distant lands named Alanik Ray, who had been staying as a guest at Ismark and Ireena's home for the previous several weeks while studying Barovian history and ecology.
+Over two dozen young Barovians accompanied him, as well as a scholar from distant lands named Alanik Ray, who had been staying as a guest at Ismark and Iván's home for the previous several weeks while studying Barovian history and ecology.
-* Ireena doesn't recall much about Alanik, other than that he was a curious, somewhat intense man who kept to himself, took long walks into the Svalich Woods, and owned a pet monkey.
-She does remember, however, that he had a furious argument with Doru at one point, which confused her when he accompanied Doru to Castle Ravenloft shortly thereafter.
+* Iván doesn't recall much about Alanik, other than that he was a curious, somewhat intense man who kept to himself, took long walks into the Svalich Woods, and owned a pet monkey.
+He does remember, however, that Alanik had a furious argument with Doru at one point, which confused him when he accompanied Doru to Castle Ravenloft shortly thereafter.

-If the players ask about her parents, Ireena freely shares the following information while asking after the players' own families:
+If the players ask about his parents, Iván freely shares the following information while asking after the players' own families:

-* Ismark and Ireena's parents were Kolyan Indirovich and Korina Targolova.
+* Ismark and Iván's parents were Kolyan Indirovich and Korina Targolova.
 Korina died of a sickness fourteen years ago, but Kolyan has done his best since then to continue raising both children alone.
-(The scarf Ireena wears is her last memory of her mother.)
+(The scarf Iván wears is his last memory of his mother.)
-* Kolyan, their father, was the one who found Ireena when she was a young girl, by the edge of the Svalich Woods near the Pillarstone of Ravenloft.
-Ireena doesn't remember anything of her past before then, but is grateful to her parents for taking her in and loving her dearly.
+* Kolyan, their father, was the one who found Iván when he was a young boy, by the edge of the Svalich Woods near the Pillarstone of Ravenloft.
+Iván doesn't remember anything of his past before then, but is grateful to his parents for taking him in and loving him dearly.

 An hour later, when night has fully fallen, Ismark returns, weary and somber, but carrying a small bag in his hands.
-He joins Ireena to prepare a meal for the players: a stew of turnips and rabbit-meat, plus a somewhat stale loaf of bread.
+He joins Iván to prepare a meal for the players: a stew of turnips and rabbit-meat, plus a somewhat stale loaf of bread.
 Ismark apologizes for the sparse meal, but the players can clearly see that the siblings' pantry is nearly bare, and can surmise that Ismark purchased the rabbit while out.

-Over dinner, Ismark and Ireena ask the players about their interests and lives outside of Barovia.
-Ireena especially is fascinated by tales of the world beyond the mists.
-When the meal has finished, Ismark and Ireena retire to bed, leaving the players to their own devices.
+Over dinner, Ismark and Iván ask the players about their interests and lives outside of Barovia.
+Iván especially is fascinated by tales of the world beyond the mists.
+When the meal has finished, Ismark and Iván retire to bed, leaving the players to their own devices.

 When the players retire to their rooms, one of them finds a torn excerpt of *Van Richten's Guide to Vampires* by Dr. Rudolph van Richten sitting on a night table by the bed.
 This excerpt of the preface, which Van Richten tore from Doru's book in the midst of a furious argument, reads as follows: